 - Forbearance: A temporary agreement between the lender and student to reduce or postpone student loan payments for a specific period of time.
 Generally, a lender can grant forbearance for 12 months at a time, for a maximum of 3 years, based on supporting documentation.

-Consolidation: Student borrowers can combine multiple federal student loans (Federal Direct/FFEL Stafford and Federal Perkins Loans) with various repayment schedules into one loan; either a Direct Consolidation Loan or a FFEL Consolidation Loan making a single monthly payment.
+Consolidation: Student borrowers can combine multiple federal student loans (Federal Direct/FFEL Stafford Loans) with various repayment schedules into one loan; either a Direct Consolidation Loan or a FFEL Consolidation Loan making a single monthly payment.
 This allows for: one fixed interest rate, monthly payments that might be lower as this may repayment up to a maximum of 30 years.
-CAUTION: Any borrower benefits such as interest rate discounts, principle rebates, as well as discharge and cancellation benefits if a Perkins Loan is included can be lost.
+CAUTION: Any borrower benefits such as interest rate discounts, principle rebates, as well as discharge and cancellation benefits can be lost.
 Talk to the holder of each loan before applying for consolidation.

 Default: Students are responsible for beginning loan repayment on time, even if information is not received from the lender.
 Default is the failure to repay student loans according to the terms agreed when you signed your promissory note(s).
 The consequences of default are severe.
 The school, lender or agency that holds loans, the state and federal government can take action to recover the money, including interest and penalties, including notifying credit bureaus of the default.
 This action could result in future difficulty in obtaining a car or house.
 Additionally, the IRS can withhold tax refunds to apply it to the amounts owe and your employer may be asked to deduct payments from your paychecks.
 If you want to return to school you will not be eligible for any additional student aid.
 Legal action against you may also be taken.
 Prevent default by maintaining contact with your lender(s).